UKForeignOffice/IATI.cloud/README.md

 IATI.cloud extracts all published IATI XML files from the [IATI Registry](http://www.iatiregistry.org/publisher) and stores all data in Apache Solr cores, allowing for fast access.

 IATI is a global aid transparency standard and it makes information about aid spending easier to access, re-use and understand the underlying data using a unified open standard.
-You can find more about the IATI data standard at: [www.iatistandard.org](www.iatistandard.org)
+You can find more about the IATI data standard at the [IATI Standard website](https://www.iatistandard.org)

 We have recently moved towards a Solr Only version of the IATI.cloud.
 If you are looking for the hybrid IATI.cloud with Django API and Solr API, you can find this under the branch `archive/iati-cloud-hybrid-django-solr`

 You can install this codebase using Docker.
-Follow the Docker Guide for more information.
+Follow the [Docker installation guide](./docs/DOCKER.md) for more information.

 ## Setting up, running and using IATI cloud